sirkianmj/ForgeX4-COSMOS-Omega/README.md

 ForgeX4 COSMOS-Ω is a completed research project that breaks the reactive cycle of cybersecurity.
 Our vision was to create the world's first autonomous, multi-physics foundry that does not merely patch vulnerabilities, but **autonomously synthesizes novel, verifiable security policies.** The system is a successfully implemented scientific instrument that automates security innovation itself.

-This repository contains the complete source code, experimental data, research notebooks, and final artifacts for the project, led by Project Director and Chief Scientist **Kian Mansouri Jamshidi**.
+This repository contains the complete source code, experimental data, research notebooks, and final artifacts for the project, led by Project Director  **Kian Mansouri Jamshidi**.

 ---